This juicy, flavorful Roasted Turkey breast with garlic-herb compound butter makes a beautiful centerpiece for any holiday dinner table.

 Making Herb-Roasted Turkey Breast

-As with my favorite Roasted Chicken method, I like to let the turkey breast sit out at room temperature for about an hour before roasting.
+As with my favorite Roasted Chicken method, I like to let the turkey breast sit out at room temperature (70 degrees F) for about an hour before roasting.
 This will help it to cook more evenly.

-I roast my turkey breast in a roasting pan, sitting on a rack.
-A touch of liquid in the bottom of the pan (a mixture of dry white wine and water) helps to keep the meat juicy.
+I roast my turkey breast in a roasting pan, sitting on a rack, to allow for air circulation.
+A touch of liquid in the bottom of the pan (a mixture of dry white wine and stock) helps to keep the meat juicy.
 It also cuts down on smoking as the drippings collect.

 How to Get the Butter Under the Turkey Skin